 She has cut this trip short, though, as she goes to her next stop: Peru

 Sophie lands in Lima, one of the hottest places in the world right now for cuisine.
 Like Argentina, Peru is a melting pot of different cultures, including European, Andean, African and Asian.
 The street eateries and fine restaurants reflect this mix as well as ingredients that range from Pacific Ocean seafood to gatherings from the Amazon Rain Forest.
-Not having time to even put her Weekender duffle bag away or take off her customized belt, Sophie tried a mix of its famous street food, including anticuchos (Beef heart kebabs), chicharrón, pavo (turkey sandwich), and to El Chinito for chicharrón or chanchito asado (sandwiches made with fried or roasted pork in Chinese seasonings).
+Not having time even to put her Weekender duffle bag away or take off her customized belt, Sophie tried a mix of its famous street food, including anticuchos (Beef heart kebabs), chicharrón, pavo (turkey sandwich), and to El Chinito for chicharrón or chanchito Asado (sandwiches made with fried or roasted pork in Chinese seasonings).

 Sophie needs her energy as she heads into the belly of this country’s extremely diverse landscape that ranges from arid plains of the Pacific coastal region in the west to the peaks of the Andes Mountains.
 She chooses to go to the Andes.